idrissneumann/tekton-task-images/github-bump-pr/README.md

 # Github open pull request

-Open a bump pull request.
+Open a bump pull request to upgrade yaml manifests with a version number from a git tag.

 ## Environment variables to set